jurgen1c/cook-this-react-capstone/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the Cook This! app for production to the `public` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Build With